SneakySnail/LIPRAS/README.md

 <b>Email:</b> lipras17@gmail.com<br>
 <i> Please include "LIPRAS" in subject </i></p>

-<b> History: </b>The backbone of the code was originally created by Jacob L. Jones during his post doc back in 2006-2007.
-In 2014, Chris M. Fancher continued development of the code created by Jacob and successfully turned it into a class file within MATLAB.
-Giovanni Esteves further built upon Chris's version by polishing the code and adding features to enhances its feasibility to new users.
-In 2016 Klarissa Ramos joined the Jones Research group and jointly with Giovanni they restructured the class file into a graphical user interface (GUI) which is now known as LIPRAS.
-Today, LIPRAS is soley maintained by Giovanni and has been migrated to MATLAB App Designer.
+<b> History: </b>Jacob L. Jones created the original code in 2006–2007.
+Chris M. Fancher expanded it in 2014 and converted it into a MATLAB class.
+Giovanni Esteves then refined and extended it, and in 2016 Klarissa Ramos and Giovanni developed the GUI now known as LIPRAS.
+Today, LIPRAS is maintained by Giovanni and has been migrated to MATLAB App Designer.

 ## What is LIPRAS?